47th Infantry Regiment (United States): Post-Vietnam and 21st century

 Following the regiment's deployment to Vietnam, its battalions were progressively inactivated.
 The 3d Battalion was the first to be inactivated, doing so at Fort Riley in August 1969; this was followed by the 2d Battalion, which was inactivated at Fort Lewis in October 1970, and the 1st Battalion in November 1972.
 This period of inactivation was short lived, as the 2d Battalion was reactivated at Fort Lewis in November 1972, while the 3d Battalion was reactivated at the same base in March 1973.
 During the remainder of the 1970s and into the late 1980s, the 2d and 3d Battalions remained with the 9th Infantry Division. although, the regiment was withdrawn from the Combat Arms Regimental System and was reorganized into the United States Army Regimental System.
-This process continued until August 1988 when the 2d Battalion was inactivated again.
+Under then commander, LTC Stuart H. Watkins, the 2d Battalion was attached to the 4th Squadron, 9th Cavalry.
+This unique Infantry unit operating in an air brigade developed sling ops doctrine for highly mobile anti-tank platoons validated in a Yakima FTX defeating a national guard unit representing a soviet OPFOR armored brigade.
+This attachment continued until August 1988 when the 2d Battalion was inactivated again.
 In 1991, the 9th Infantry Division was inactivated; due to this the 3d Battalion was assigned to the 199th Infantry Brigade, but was later inactivated in January 1994 at Fort Polk.

 In April 1996, the regiment was transferred to the United States Army Training and Doctrine Command.
 From the regiment's transfer to Training and Doctrine Command, until February 1999, the regiment was stationed at Fort Leonard Wood; beginning in March 1999 the regiment has been stationed at Fort Benning.
 As of December 2013, 2d Battalion, 47th Infantry Regiment is stationed at Sand Hill; the battalion falls under the 194th Armored Brigade, and Maneuver Center of Excellence.
 On 8 April 2013, an inactivation ceremony was held for the 3d Battalion, 47th Infantry Regiment, resulting in a reduction of 44 soldier and 27 civilian positions.
 On 4 March 2019, 3d Battalion was re-activated in the 198th Infantry Brigade for infantry one station unit training.